mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 For anyone unsure of whether or not to give *Lolita* a go, I seriously recommend it.
 Ignore the salacious knee-jerk reactions.
 Just don't buy the versions of the book that show a little girl sucking a pink lollipop on the cover.
 Then you'll actually look like a creep if you read it on the train to work.
 Order a respectable hardcover, like I did, with an austere dust jacket, a bound bookmark, and nice thick margins you can jot your scandalised notes in.

-### *The Plains*, Gerald Murnane

-What first attracted me to this book was the enchanting and bewildering figure of Murnane himself.
-By all accounts, he's a true blue eccentric.
-Murnane lives as a recluse in Goroke, Victoria (pop. ~600).
-He's never left the country or flown in an airplane.
-He writes all his books with a typewriter using one finger.
-He taught himself Hungarian.
-For some reason.
-From his *New York Times* profile:

-> I cannot recall having gone voluntarily into any art gallery or museum or building said to be of historic interest.
-I have never worn sunglasses.
-I have never learned to swim.
-I have never voluntarily immersed myself in any sea or stream. ...
-I have never touched any button or switch or working part of any computer or fax machine or mobile telephone.
-I have never learned to operate any sort of camera.

-If the article (and the betting market) is to be believed, he's a solid contender for the Nobel Prize in Literature.
-(And if he does win, I'm driving out east into Wimmera and ordering a beer from him.
-He apparently also works as a bartender.)
-Given his reputation, I was eager to experience what was praised — according to the introduction of *The Plains* by Wayne Macauley — as "word for word, sentence for sentence, one of the best novels ever written in this country."

-Needless to say, I began to worry about my level of intelligence when halfway through the book I began to suspect it was trolling me.
-The book — despite being very short — is a deeply inscrutable and elliptical trudge through the mind of an obsessive artist.
-Its premise is of an alt-universe Australia where the authentic national culture resides in the regional/rural heartland, far away from the decadent and culturally bankrupt coastal metropoles.
-Great estates dominate the plains, ruled by mighty barons with generations upon generations of Byzantine sophistication, philosophy, and art.
-Desperate artists and scholars from decadent backwaters such as Sydney and Melbourne travel to the plains in order to court the country elites, so they may earn private patronage and devote their lives to exploring the mysteries of the plains.

-And *mein Gott*, what a frustrating book to decipher!
-An entire sequence is dedicated to labouring over esoteric philosophies of time as interpreted out on the plains.
-Another is focussed on the protagonist, a hapless filmmaker, ruminating over a scheme to court a plainswoman by secretly writing a book for her — and then destroying the book, before it could ever be read.
-And then there's the endless contemplation over the excruciatingly subtle qualities of light, heat, and shadow on the plains.
-It's deliberately maddening.

-The crux of *The Plains* (if there even is one) is a comfortless meditation on how art is incapable of conveying the full meaning of the artist.
-Such a commitment is doomed to failure.
-The haunting, intangible sadness of failed art shivers throughout the novel.
-I can't exactly say I enjoyed it, nor can I exactly recommend it, but at least I now know the middling limits of my reading comprehension.

-Finally, a final, cheeky leftie comment: The fictional premise of the book — that there's a unique, culturally exquisite inner Australia divorced from the Old World sensibilities of the coastland — is fascinating, except for the fact that Murnane forgets that one already exists.
-It's called Indigenous Australia, ya bastard.

 ### *The Expanse*, season 3

 I don't know how I feel about Jeff Bezos anymore.
 On one hand, he runs a soul-destroying hypercorporation and probably eats babies.
 But on the other hand, he did help revive *The Expanse* for a fourth season after the Syfy channel cancelled it.
 Thank you, I guess?